Dinner with Daughters

 So Rachel was taking a very simple approach to the discussion: don't think or talk about it.
 Ever.
 It wasn't the most productive way to deal with it, she admitted, but at the moment it was the best solution she had, because she honestly couldn't bear the thought of losing what she had with Quinn.

 Other than those (rather large) elephants in the room, their relationship was going splendidly.
-Quinn referring to her girlfriend as 'baby' had become a semi-regular occurrence, and though she was still formulating her own perfect pet name for the blonde, the brunette enjoyed hearing it come from pink lips wholeheartedly.
+Quinn referring to her girlfriend as 'baby' had become a semi-regular occurrence, and though she was still formulating her own perfect pet name for Quinn, Rachel enjoyed hearing it come from pink lips wholeheartedly.
 It made her stomach flutter with butterflies every time.

 Rachel was working harder at being herself around her girlfriend, worrying less about her reaction to what was commonly referred to as her 'crazy.'
-Quinn, in turn, proved herself trustworthy, only smiling in amusement at the brunette's rants and lectures, but not in the mocking way she once had.
-And when the singer approached her tentatively with a silver bracelet with half a heart for the charm, the blonde merely slipped it on and kissed her.
+Quinn, in turn, proved herself trustworthy, only smiling in amusement at Rachel's rants and lectures, but not in the mocking way she once had.
+And when Rachel approached her tentatively with a silver bracelet with half a heart for the charm, Quinn merely slipped it on and kissed her.

 Rachel figured out pretty quickly that Quinn orchestrated certain dates for specific advantages.
-For instance, for dates at Breadstix, the brunette was guaranteed to dress up, and the blonde was not only able to open all her doors and pull out her chair, but also to show off in public that she had Rachel Berry on her arm.
-The singer wasn't entirely convinced this was something Quinn should be so proud of.
+For instance, for dates at Breadstix, Rachel was guaranteed to dress up, and Quinn was not only able to open all her doors and pull out her chair, but also to show off in public that she had Rachel Berry on her arm.
+Rachel wasn't entirely convinced this was something Quinn should be so proud of.
 Quinn was.

 The rare picnic meant feeding each other grapes, which always started out with endless giggles at how cliché it was and somehow ended with both of them clearing their throats and trying not to molest each other in the middle of the park.
 It also guaranteed sky gazing, as Rachel could not resist trying to guess the shapes of the clouds, and the perk there was that they always ended up cuddling on the blanket.